 On the SQL IaaS machine, browse to C:\Database.

-Right click the AdventureWorks2012_Database.zip file and extract the contents to F:\Data.
+Right-click the AdventureWorks2012_Database.zip file and extract the contents to F:\Data.

 Browse to the C:\Database\Scripts directory.

-Right click on the SQLPSX.msi file and select Install.
+Right-click on the SQLPSX.msi file and select Install.
 Step through the install process, accepting the defaults.

-Right click on the InstallDB.cmd file and select Run as Administrator.
+Right-click on the InstallDB.cmd file and select Run as administrator.
 The DBSetup.ps1 PowerShell script will be executed and will:

 Attach the AdventureWorks2012 database.